 I'm not a homosexual.
-Or an author.

 Now you think I'm racist against the gays.
 Well I'm not.
 Look.

 Violet pulls Wayne into her by the back of the head and kisses him with as much tongue as she can muster.